badges/shields/doc/TUTORIAL.md

 ### (4.6) Update the Docs

-If your submission require an API token or authentication credentials, please update [server-secrets.md](./server-secrets.md).
+If your submission requires an API token or authentication credentials, please update [server-secrets.md](./server-secrets.md).
 You should explain what the token or credentials are for and how to obtain them.